 As the Internet slowly becomes the global trading post in more ways than one, it is becoming ever more interesting to observe the ways in which marketers attempt to bridge the gap between man and machine.

 All pretentiousness aside, data science has in the past couple of years given unprecedented access into humans’ social dynamics, which is a virtual gold mine for marketers.
-One of the dominant visions of the future internet is websites and online shops which respond to you personally, hitting you with content which feels “genuine”.
+One of the dominant visions of the future internet is websites and online shops which respond to you personally, hitting you with content that feels “genuine”.

 Before you read on - we have various resources that show you exactly how to use social networks to gain massive traffic and leads.
 For instance, check out the following:FREE Step-by-Step Twitter Marketing Guide